Skip to content

 Belt of TRUTH (v.
 14)

 What it is: Knowing and living God's truth (Scripture).
 Why it matters: Satan's primary weapon = LIES.
 He lies about God ("God doesn't love you"), about you ("You're worthless"), about sin ("This won't hurt you").
 Truth DEFEATS lies.
-How to put it on: Read Bible daily.
+How to put it on: Read the Bible daily.
 Memorize Scripture.
 Test everything against God's Word.
 When lies come: "That's a lie.
 Here's TRUTH: [Bible verse]."

 2